As an administrator, you may need to populate data in a database from files that were extracted from an RDBMS.

 --database crimes --nodes /import/crimes_header.csv,/import/crimes.csv --nodes /import/beats.csv --nodes=PrimaryType=/import/primaryTypes.csv --relationships /import/crimesBeats.csv --relationships=PRIMARY_TYPE=/import/crimesPrimaryTypes.csv --trim-strings=true

-This is what you should enter (ensure there are no newline characters):
+This is what you enter (ensure there are no newline characters):

 [sudo] docker exec --interactive neo4j bin/neo4j-admin import --database crimes --nodes /import/crimes_header.csv,/import/crimes.csv --nodes /import/beats.csv --nodes=PrimaryType=/import/primaryTypes.csv --relationships /import/crimesBeats.csv --relationships=PRIMARY_TYPE=/import/crimesPrimaryTypes.csv --trim-strings=true

 This import will take a couple of minutes.
-This is what you should see in the terminal window if all goes well:
+This is what you will see in the terminal window if all goes well:

 cypher-shellcreate the crimes database.